 For newborn sessions, nothing, really.
 I would prefer to have just a pure, naked baby.
 Even the cutest outfits can end up looking bunched up and frumpy on a newborn.
 If you've got one or two outfits that you'd really like to use, go ahead and bring them along, and we'll try to do some poses in those as well.
 Otherwise, depending on the session you choose, baby will be naked or snuggled into a newborn wrap!

 Who should come to the session?

-It would be great if mom and dad could both come.
+All I need is mom and baby, but a supportive partner or grandparent is welcome too.
 Sometimes it's just nice to have an extra pair of hands around.
-If you really want the siblings to be there, you will want to plan on them only being around for part of the session.
-Just photographing the newborn alone usually takes over an hour, and sometimes the toddler-aged siblings don't last that long just watching.
+If you really want the siblings to be in photos, you will want to plan on them only being around for part of the session.
+(Note, it is a $50 fee to add siblings/family to the session).
+Just photographing the newborn alone usually takes at least an hour, and sometimes the toddler-aged siblings don't last that long just watching.
 I recommend saving full family pics until the 3-4 month session, and letting the newborn session be all about baby.

 What should Mom/Dad wear?

-Expecially with newborns, it's always nice to have the parents wear black, long-sleeved shirts.
-I often times use parents as a baby-holder, even if the parent isn't specifically going to be in the shot.
-It's always nice to sneak in a mom/dad/newborn shot in too.
-If black is not available to you, white would be a good second choice.
+Expecially with newborns, it's always nice to have the parents wear neutral shirts that coordinate.
+I sometimes use parents as a baby-holder, even if the parent isn't specifically going to be in the shot.
+It's sometimes helpful if baby is not especially happy to have parents snuggle baby and maybe sneak in a mom/dad/newborn shot in too.

 What happens if you get called to a birth and my session has to be postponed?